StilgarISCA/ClassicArcadeProjects/privacy.md

 We want to know what you're thinking.
 If you volunteer data through comments, social media or other means of transmission we will read and review some or all of these comments to collect your opinions or for answering your questions.

 ## How this information is stored
-Aside from email, none of the data we collect is stored on servers controlled by classicarcadeprojects.com.
+None of the data we collect is stored on servers controlled by classicarcadeprojects.com.
 The storage of this data is controlled by GitHub and Google.

 We may retain your emails and the sending address(es) indefinitely.
-While the email is not directly stored on servers controlled by classicarcadeprojects.com it may be pushed out to email clients on personal computers, or hand-held devices such as tablets or smart phones.
+While the email is not directly stored on servers controlled by classicarcadeprojects.com temporary copies may be pushed out to email clients on personal computers, or hand-held devices such as tablets or smart phones.

 We may also make use of cookies which are stored by your web browser for tracking, verification or enhanced site functionality.